asanwar2/asif-anwar-portfolio/undergraduate-research/virtual-lab/Codes/README.md

 - Model spectrum shape with basic statistical noise and resolution

 This script:
-- Generates a synthetic Cs-137 energy spectrum
+- Generates a benchmark gamma-ray energy spectrum for Cs-137
 - Adds Gaussian broadening to simulate detector resolution
 - Plots the resulting spectrum with labels for photopeak and Compton edge
+- Simulate energy resolution and detector response
+- Serve as a reference for validating simulations or other virtual spectra

 ## How to Run (MATLAB)